Kodkod: Ecology and behavior

 Kodkods are equally active during the day and during the night, although they only venture into open terrain under the cover of darkness.
 During the day, they rest in dense vegetation in ravines, along streams with heavy cover, and in piles of dead gorse.
 They are excellent climbers, and easily able to climb trees more than a meter in diameter.
 They are terrestrial predators of birds, lizards and rodents in the ravines and forested areas, feeding on southern lapwing, austral thrush, chucao tapaculo, huet-huet, domestic geese and chicken.

 Male kodkods maintain exclusive territories 1.1 to 2.5 km2 in size, while females occupy smaller ranges of just 0.5 to 0.7 km2.

 Reproduction

 The gestation period lasts about 72–78 days.
 The average litter size is one to three kittens.
 This species may live to be about 11 years old.

 Threats

-The kodkod has been listed as Vulnerable on the IUCN Red List as the total population may be less than 10,000 mature individuals.
+The kodkod is listed as Least concern on the IUCN Red List as the total population is greater than 10,000 mature individuals, though it was formerly Vulnerable.
 It is threatened foremost by logging, which entails the spread of pine forest plantations and agriculture, particularly in central Chile.
 In 1997 to 1998, two out of five radio-collared kodkods were killed on Chiloé Island after raiding chicken coops.